-The directors are responsible for preparing the Annual report and the financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Annual report and the financial statements in accordance with applicable law and regulations.

-Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements in accordance with adopted international accounting standards in conformity with the requirements of Companies Act 2006.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the company for that period.
-In preparing the financial statements, the directors are required to:
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law, the Directors are required to prepare the financial statements in accordance with international accounting standards in conformity with the requirements of Companies Act 2006.
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.

+In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - state whether the financial statements comply with international accounting standards in conformity with the requirements of the Companies Act 2006, subject to any material departures disclosed and explained in the financial statements; - · make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether the financial statements comply with international accounting standards in conformity with the requirements of the Companies Act 2006, subject to any material departures disclosed and explained in the financial statements; - · make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis, unless it is inappropriate to presume that the Company will continue in business.

-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.

-They are also responsible for safeguarding the assets of the company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
+The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the parent company's website.